O.5 What resources are available?O.5 What resources are available?

 World Campus provides a Student Portal that has links to help you answer all of your questions.
 The screen shot below of this portal points to some of the important links to check out!

-There are a handful of valuable resources that every student will want to take advantage of while they are at Penn State including your ITS Profile, PASS space and other file storage options, web publishing, software and others.
+There are a handful of valuable resources that every student will want to take advantage of while they are at Penn State including your account profile, Canvas, Office 365, Zoom, web publishing, software and others.
 This page offers you a quick listing of services to check out!

 When is the first day of classes?
 What does the drop/add period end?
 The Penn State calendars are a page that every student visits at one point or another!